FSMO placement and optimization on Active Directory domain controllers

 In a forest that contains a single Active Directory domain, there are no phantoms.
-Therefore, the infrastructure master has no work to do.
-The infrastructure master may be placed on any domain controller in the domain, regardless of whether that domain controller hosts the global catalog or not.
+So, the infrastructure master has no work to do.
+The infrastructure master may be placed on any domain controller in the domain, whether that domain controller hosts the global catalog or not.

-If every domain controller in a domain that is part of a multidomain forest also hosts the global catalog, there are no phantoms or work for the infrastructure master to do.
+If every domain controller in a domain that's part of a multi-domain forest also hosts the global catalog, there are no phantoms or work for the infrastructure master to do.
 The infrastructure master may be put on any domain controller in that domain.
-In practical terms, most administrators host the global catalog on every domain controller in the forest.
+Practically, most administrators host the global catalog on every domain controller in the forest.

-If every domain controller in a given domain that is located in a multidomain forest does not host the global catalog, the infrastructure master must be placed on a domain controller that does not host the global catalog.
+If every domain controller in a given domain that's located in a multi-domain forest doesn't host the global catalog, the infrastructure master must be placed on a domain controller that doesn't host the global catalog.

 For more information, see How to use Windows Server cluster nodes as domain controllers.